Meghan & Harry’s Daughter’s Name Has Major Royal Family Connections — Despite Their Rift

 Meghan and Harry, the Duchess and Duke of Sussex, confirmed via a spokesperson that they welcomed their second child on Friday, June 4.
 The baby, a girl, was born at 11:40 a.m. and weighed 7 lbs, 11 oz.
-Meghan Markle gave birth at Santa Barbara Cottage Hospital in California, where the couple has lived since leaving their roles as senior members of the royal family.
-The baby girl is the second child for Markle and her husband who are already parents to 2-year-old Archie Harrison Mountbatten-Windsor.
+Meghan gave birth at Santa Barbara Cottage Hospital in California, where the couple has lived since leaving their roles as senior members of the royal family.
+The baby girl is the second child for Meghan and Harry, who are already parents to 2-year-old Archie Harrison Mountbatten-Windsor.

 The couple named their new daughter Lilibet Diana Mountbatten-Windsor, but she will be called by the nickname Lili.
 Most people can guess where the baby’s middle name comes from.
-She’s named after Princess Diana, Prince Harry’s beloved mother, who tragically died in a high-speed car chase with paparazzi in Paris in 1997.
-Prince Harry has spoken often of his love for his mother and the personal struggles he experienced after losing her when he was just 12 years old.
-The mental health work he has since done to deal with his grief has led to a newfound career in the wellness space.
+She’s named after Princess Diana, Harry’s beloved mother, who tragically died in a high-speed car chase with paparazzi in Paris in 1997.
+The Duke has spoken often of his love for his mother and the personal struggles he experienced after losing her when he was just 12 years old.
+The mental health work Harry has done since taking action to deal with his grief has led to a newfound career in the wellness space.

 Advertisement